kokoalberti/personalwebsite/content/articles/2019-01-27-first-look-at-planet-imagery-brumadinho-dam-collapse/first-look-at-planet-imagery-brumadinho-dam-collapse.md

 <div class="content">
 <article>

 You can download the <a href="brumadinho_damage_extent.zip">shapefile for the damage extent</a> here (7Kb).
 It's in UTM Zone 22.
 For access to the satellite imagery it is probably best to contact the people at <a href="https://planet.com">Planet</a> directly.

+There is also a <a href="https://www.slideshare.net/comcbhvelhas/barragens-de-mineracaovale">presentation from Vale</a> online with more details (photos, statistics, risk classifications) on this and other tailings dams in the surrounding area.

 <script src="https://cdn.knightlab.com/libs/juxtapose/latest/js/juxtapose.min.js"></script>
 <link rel="stylesheet" href="https://cdn.knightlab.com/libs/juxtapose/latest/css/juxtapose.css">